Natasha Bedingfield: 2007–2008: N.B. and Pocketful of Sunshine

 Bedingfield's second album, N.B., was released in Europe in April 2007.
 The album received mixed reviews by critics and peaked at number nine in the UK.
 "I Wanna Have Your Babies", the album's lead single, was moderately successful, reaching number seven in the UK, number eight in Ireland and the top fifty in various other markets.
 "Soulmate" was released as the album's second single on 2 July 2007 and also peaked at number seven in the UK.
-To promote N.B., Bedingfield embarked on the FutureSex/LoveShow tour in May 2007.
+To promote N.B., Bedingfield performed as the opening act for several dates during Justin Timberlake's FutureSex/LoveShow tour beginning in May 2007.
+She was also scheduled to embark on a solo UK tour to promote the N.B., but it was cancelled twice, with the singer citing promotional commitments in the United States.
 On 1 July 2007, Bedingfield performed "Unwritten" at the Concert for Diana held at Wembley Stadium, London, an event which celebrated the life of Princess Diana almost ten years after her death.

-The North American version of her second album, titled Pocketful of Sunshine, featured six songs from N.B..
-The album was released on 22 January 2008, after the lead single, "Love like This", was released in September 2007 and charted at No. 11 on the Billboard Hot 100.
+Following the relative commercial disappointment of N.B., Bedingfield's American label Epic Records chose to postpone the release of a single and the album in the United States.
+After multiple delays, the album was released in the country on 22 January 2008 as a heavily reworked reissue titled Pocketful of Sunshine, featuring six songs originally from N.B. alongside several new songs.
+Its lead single, "Love like This", was released in September 2007 and charted at No. 11 on the Billboard Hot 100.
 The title track was released as the second single in February 2008 and peaked at No. 5 on the Billboard Hot 100.
-On 18 January 2008, Bedingfield's UK tour was cancelled for the second time, one month before it was supposed to start, so she could spend more time promoting her album in the U.S. In August 2008, Bedingfield and other singers including Beyoncé, Rihanna, Melissa Etheridge, Carrie Underwood, Miley Cyrus, Leona Lewis and Mariah Carey recorded the charity single, "Just Stand Up!" produced by Babyface and L.A.
-Reid, to support "Stand Up to Cancer".
-On 5 September 2008, the singers performed it live on TV.
+In August 2008, Bedingfield was featured on the single "Just Stand Up!" as part of an all-star female charity supergroup to support "Stand Up to Cancer".